-Net interest income increased by \$17.4 million to \$135.9 million in 2017 compared to 2016, primarily due to a 10.1% increase in average earning assets in 2017, driven by an increase of 12.5% in the average commercial loan portfolio, which reflects our continuing strategic focus on commercial lending.
-The net interest margin increased to 3.33% in 2017 versus 3.18% in 2016, due to higher yields on average earning assets, which more than offset an increase in the cost of interest bearing liabilities during 2017.
-During 2016, net interest income increased by \$12.6 million to \$118.5 million, primarily due to a 12.3% increase in average earning assets, driven by an increase of 12.1% in the average commercial loan portfolio.
-The net interest margin decreased to 3.18% in 2016 versus 3.19% in 2015, due to an increase in the cost of interest bearing liabilities, which more than offset an increase in earning asset yields during 2016.
+Net interest income increased by \$15.4 million to \$151.3 million in 2018 compared to 2017, primarily due to a 46 basis point increase in the yield on earning assets to 4.50% from 4.04%.
+In addition, average earning assets increased \$278.3 million, or 6.7% in 2018, driven by an increase of 6.2% in the average commercial loan portfolio, which reflects our continuing strategic focus on commercial lending.
+The net interest margin increased to 3.43% in 2018 versus 3.33% in 2017, due to higher yields on average earning assets, which more than offset an increase in the cost of interest bearing liabilities during 2018.
+Net interest income increased by \$17.4 million to \$135.9 million in 2017 compared to 2016, primarily due to a 10.1% increase in average earning assets in 2017, driven by an increase of 12.5% in the average commercial loan portfolio.
+The net interest margin increased to 3.33% in 2017 versus 3.18% in 2016, due to higher yields on average earning assets, which more than offset an increase in the cost of interest bearing liabilities during 2016, due to higher yields on average earning assets, which more than offset an increase in the cost of interest bearing liabilities during 2017.

-Growth in the commercial loan portfolio accounted for most of the growth in loans, as well as total earning assets, during both 2017 and 2016, and positively impacted total interest income.
+Growth in the commercial loan portfolio accounted for most of the growth in loans, as well as total earning assets, during both 2018 and 2017, and positively impacted total interest income.
 Management believes that the growth in the loan portfolio will likely continue in a measured, but prudent, fashion as a result of our continued strategic focus on commercial and industrial lending, as well as commercial real estate lending.
 In addition, management believes its organic growth strategy of continued expansion in its current geographic footprint and in Indianapolis will provide continued loan growth opportunities.
-Growth in average loans of \$385.3 million was funded through an increase in interest bearing deposits.
-Average interest bearing deposit accounts increased \$214.4 million.
-In addition, average demand deposits increased \$65.0 million in 2017.
+During 2018, growth in average loans of \$233.0 million and growth in investment securities of \$32.1 million was funded through an increase in deposits.
+Average interest bearing deposit accounts increased \$268.0 million and average demand deposits increased \$68.7 million in 2018.

-The increase in the Company's yields on average earning assets during 2017 and 2016 resulted from increases in market rates overall, including increases in loan portfolio yields during both years.
-Market rates were impacted by four Federal Reserve Bank increases of 25 basis points each in the Federal Funds rate, which occurred in December 2016, March 2017, September 2017, and December 2017.
-Yields on commercial loans increased in 2017, as a result of higher market interest rates.
-During 2017 management continued to focus on growing the commercial portfolio in a prudent and responsible manner.
-The cost of funds was also impacted by the rising rate environment during 2017, with the largest impact in public fund interest bearing checking and time deposit accounts.
-During 2017, the Company marketed two deposit specials in certificates of deposit and money market account products.
+The increase in the Company's yields on average earning assets during 2018 and 2017 resulted from increases in market rates overall, including increases in loan portfolio yields during both years.
+Market rates were impacted by four Federal Reserve Bank increases of 25 basis points each in the Federal Funds rate, which occurred in March 2018, June 2018, September 2018, and December 2018.
+Yields on commercial loans increased in 2018, as a result of higher market interest rates and due to the variable nature of the commercial loan portfolio.
+During 2018 management continued to focus on growing the commercial portfolio in a prudent and responsible manner.
+The cost of funds was also impacted by the rising rate environment during 2018, with the largest impact occurring in public fund interest bearing checking and time deposit accounts.